 Introducing, the value of the subledger

-A subledger is a core Finance Infrastructure component for many multi-national companies.
+A subledger is a core component of a finance digital transformation for many multi-national companies.
 While subledger technology has been around for quite some time, upcoming regulatory changes in the insurance industry, such as IFRS 17 and LDTI, are leading to increased conversations about their benefits.

 So, what are some of the benefits of having a subledger?